Classical Foundations: The Weight of Tradition

 Modernism is often told as a story of bold men breaking rules.
 The names Schoenberg, Stravinsky, and Webern are mentioned most often.
 But women were also part of this world.
 They wrote music, tried new ideas, and taught others.
 Their work rarely received the same institutional support, and over time it was forgotten.

-Ruth Crawford Seeger is a good example of this.
+Ruth Crawford Seeger is a clear example of this.
 She was active in the United States during the 1920s and early 1930s, and she used modernist techniques.
 Her String Quartet, from 1931, looks at contrasting sounds and clear structures in ways that are similar to European developments, but her style is still unique.
 Later in her career, she also started collecting and arranging American folk songs.
 This brought together experimental modernism and traditional styles.
-Her work shows that modernism wasn’t as separate from other cultural movements as people thought.
+Her work shows that modernism was not as separate from other cultural movements as people thought.

 In the Soviet Union, Galina Ustvolskaya created a simple, intense musical style.
 Though she studied with Dmitri Shostakovich, her style was different.
 Her works often use repetition, similar sounds, and strong emotions.
 They don’t fit well with the main Western stories of modernism, but they show another path that was taken within the same century.

 Elsa Barraine was a composer in France.
 She wrote music for orchestras and small groups.
 Her music used new ways of arranging notes.
 It also responded to political problems.
-Like many women composers of her generation, she balanced wanting to be a successful artist with the fact that she wasn’t getting the recognition she deserved from institutions.
+Like many women composers of her generation, she balanced wanting to be a successful artist with the fact that she was not getting the recognition she deserved from institutions.

 These figures were not always treated as equals.
 It was often shown by not talking about it in programming, recording, and academic study.
 Modernism already required focused listening.
 When gatekeepers limited the range of voices audiences heard, the idea of who defined the era became even more restricted.